magicdata1/Nike-Sales-Dataset-Power-BI/README.md

 - **Method**: In-store, Online, and Outlet.

 ##  How to Use
-1. Download the `.pbix` file to view the visual dashboard.
+Download the `.pbix` file to view the visual dashboard.
-2. Use the `.xlsx` file for your own custom analysis.

 ## Dashboard Overview
    <img width="1498" height="809" alt="image" src="https://github.com/user-attachments/assets/a3ff9ac2-3438-40cd-8f3a-d065b576b0b9" />